aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/dispatchable_fungible_asset.md

 Get the derived supply of the fungible asset using the overloaded hook.

-The semantics of supply will be governed by the function specified in DispatchFunctionStore.
+The semantics of supply will be governed by the function specified in DeriveSupplyDispatch.

 <pre><code>#[view]